Table of Contents

 Take a look yourself.
 Explore the Nexus Campaign by viewing their website.

 Another great marketing asset for nonprofits is videos.
 They’re visually compelling and engage viewers.
-Videos show how the work you do positively affects the world and invites them to see your vision in action.
+Videos show how the work you do positively affects the world and invite them to see your vision in action.

 Bonus Challenge: Meeting Deadlines